VA loans make refinancing quick and affordable

 You must requalify and have your home appraised.

 Home values continue to increase, so you might qualify now even if you couldn't before.
-The national median home price reached a new record high last year, breaking the old record set at the peak of the real estate bubble in July 2006.

 Like any refinance, you'll pay closing costs.
 You can use some of your cash proceeds to pay these charges.